 This type of hair transplant has become popular as it is performed under local anaesthetic which reduces recovery time, and results can be seen in as little as 3-4 months, with full results visible in 12 months.
 By using patient hair where possible and following the natural hairline, fully healed results are seamless and often require no further procedures.

-FUE hair transplants are designed to last a lifetime and have a 98% success rate, provided patients follow the proper aftercare routine.
+FUE hair transplants are designed to last a lifetime and have a 97% success rate in our clinic, provided patients follow the proper aftercare routine.
 Choosing an expert team of clinical care staff will also give you the best chance when it comes to your hair transplant – that’s why The Treatment Rooms is a dedicated hair transplant clinic with top surgeons and staff.